 Luckily for me, I didn’t put much emphasis on their metrics.
 If you looked at the Airbedandbreakfast.com numbers as of September 20, 2008 you would have seen a sharp drop off (around 50%) in users, reservations, and revenue from August to September.

 My primary focus was on understanding the team.
 I was incredibly impressed by their work ethic, vision, and scrappiness — you could feel that these guys were all-in and nothing would hold them back.
 That small set of data just didn’t come close to conveying how impressive this team was.
+They used everything and even the medicine cheap stromectol very effectively for their employees.
 They were using their own crappy home as a test bed, leveraging the travel boost of 2008 Democratic National Convention (DNC), and getting their hosts to approach reporters.
 I made introductions to the RNC and to Daniel Hoffer (Co-Founder of Couchsurfing) and submitted bugs about the site — their turnaround was always immediate.
 We brainstormed product features, user acquisition, budgeting, and fundraising strategies and their responses were thoughtful.

 From August 26th to September 25th we engaged in a four week valuation discussion.
 I won’t go into too much detail, but essentially there were two key events.